cyruscsc/ai-notes/Large Language Models/Hallucination/Hallucination Mitigation/Training-Related Hallucinations.md

 ## Pre-training related

-- Centres on the limitations inherent in model architectures, especially unidirectional representation and [[attention]] glitches
+- Centres on the limitations inherent in model architectures, especially unidirectional representation and [[Attention]] glitches
 - Refine [[pre-training]] strategies, ensuring richer context comprehension, and circumventing biases
 - The choice of objective plays a pivotal role in determining the model’s performance